 (1) Business alliance with Yahoo Japan Corporation

-Yahoo Japan Corporation is the Company’s parent company and holds 52.14% of the Company’s voting rights as of December 31, 2017.
-The Company has formed a capital and business alliance with Yahoo Japan Corporation, principally to expand operations by strengthening its business ties.
+Yahoo Japan Corporation, the subsidiary of Z Holdings Corporation, our parent company, is our major customer.
+The Company has formed a business alliance with Yahoo Japan Corporation, principally to expand operations by strengthening its business ties.
 The Company’s policy for doing business with Yahoo Japan Corporation is to increase profits for both companies.
-The Company achieves synergies by linking its services to their businesses, including the shopping business.
-Because of this relationship, however, the Company’s services partly depend on their businesses, and if a competition problem arises within the Yahoo Group in the businesses the Company engages in, if Yahoo Japan Corporation changes its management policy in relation to the Company, or if the alliance cannot be sustained for other reasons, it could have a significant impact on the Group’s businesses and results.
+The Company achieves synergies by linking its services to their businesses, including the commerce business.
+However, the Company’s services partly depend on their businesses, and if a competition problem arises within the parent company Group in the businesses the Company engages in, if parent company Group changes its management policy in relation to the Company, or if the alliance cannot be sustained for other reasons, the Group’s businesses and results could be significantly affected.

 (2) Major advertisers and publisher media

-The Group is seeking to acquire new clients so that it will not depend too strongly on specific industries and advertisers.
-However, the Group is striving to improve its results by providing a consulting service for those advertisers with which it has good, stable relationships, using the experience and achievements the Group has accumulated and, as a result, sales from certain advertisers such as the financial sector could account for a greater percentage of total revenues.
-Changes in the business strategies or financial situation of these advertisers, or their policies regarding transactions with the Group, could have a significant influence on the Group’s results.
-Despite maintaining its relationships with those publishers that can attract a lot of clients and that have strong advertising, any changes in the business strategies or financial situation of these publishers or their policies regarding transactions with the Group could have a significant influence on the Group’s results.
+The Group seeks to acquire new clients so that it will not depend too strongly on specific industries and advertisers.
+However, the Group strives to improve its results by providing consultations for those advertisers with which it has good, stable relationships, based on the advertising techniques and marketing data of the Group.
+As a result, sales from certain advertisers could account for a greater percentage of total revenues.
+Changes in the business strategies or financial situation of these advertisers, or their policies regarding transactions with the Group, could significantly affect the Group’s results.
+Despite maintaining its relationships with these publisher media that can attract a lot of clients and that have strong advertising, changes in these publisher media’s business strategies, financial situation or their policies regarding transactions with the Group could significantly affect the Group’s results.

 5. Future business expansion